Dreaming381/Latios-Framework/Documentation~/Core/Fluent Queries.md

 ## Creating EntityQueries using FluentQuery

-You can create a base `FluentQuery` instance using the `Fluent` property on `SubSystem` and `SuperSystem`, or you can use the `EntityManager` extension method `Fluent()`.
+You can create a base `FluentQuery` instance using the `Fluent` property on `SubSystem` and `SuperSystem`, or you can use the `EntityManager` and `SystemState` extension method `Fluent()`.

 To convert a `FluentQuery` into an `EntityQuery`, call `Build()`.

 While unnecessary for typical use cases, you can store a `FluentQuery` instance in a local variable or pass it to functions.
 However, the base `FluentQuery` instance allocates native containers on construction and those containers are only disposed when `Build()` is called.

 ## Basic FluentQuery Operations